Spritea/BoxMOTS/README.md

 # Overview
-Our project includes four parts: main model, data association method, optical flow model, and shadow detection model.
+This is the implementation of the BoxMOTS work.
+This project includes four parts: main model, data association method, optical flow model, and shadow detection model.

 ## Main Model
 Main model generates detection, segmentation, and object embedding results.
+This part is contained in the [boxmots](boxmots) folder.

 ## Data Association Method
 We use [DeepSORT](https://github.com/dyhBUPT/StrongSORT) for data association, based on both motion and appearance information.